 |Oracle||Oracle Content and Experience Cloud||Headless CMS||3.26||3.19|

-As discussed, most content management systems come with a certain list of useful features that help build various types of websites.
+Most content management systems come with a list of valuable features that help build various websites.
 To make things simple, we mapped the top CMS features with the different use cases of content management systems, highlighted in the following table:

 |Microsites||i) User-friendly backend